 - Bouncy Castles or inflatable devices are prohibited in parks without special permission and requirements.

 - Dogs are not allowed on sports fields, playgrounds or picnic areas at any time.
 Visit dog-friendly parks in the DNV and CNV.
-Some locations offer off-leash areas (link to CNV and DNV Park inventories).
+Some locations offer off-leash areas.

 - Food Vending and Food Services (including Food Trucks) are not permitted without special permission and requirements.